 Closures and notices

-The top floor of the White Tower will be closed from 1 October until 31 December to allow essential maintenance work to be carried out.
+The top floor of the White Tower will be closed from 1 October until 15 December to allow for the installation of a new exhibition called Armoury in Action.

 The Chapel Royal of St. Peter ad Vincula